simonpannek/PGDPde/template.md

 color: red
 ---

 Fill out the fields above and put a short introduction here (instead of this text).
-Concerning the language of the introduction, choose either en or German (perferably the language of your tutor session).
+Concerning the language of the introduction, choose either English or German (preferably the language of your tutor session).

-Here is a short explanation to the fields above:
+Here is a short explanation for the fields above:
 - firstName (your first name; required)
 - lastName (your last name; required)
 - image (a picture of you, you can put into `/src/tutors/img/`; optional)